Kerala CM congratulates successful candidates in civil services exams

 He said his parents always encouraged him and never imposed any restrictions due to his condition.
 "Never allow your limitations to hinder your success," he added.

-Safna Nasiruddin, who was the Humanities topper of 2015 in the 12th batch, was ranked 45th, is a student of Kendriya Vidyalaya, Pangode, in the state capital.
-Agna Cleetus, who hails from the nearby coastal stretch ofValiyathura, was ranked 228.PTI RRT UD SS PTI PTI
+Safna Nasiruddin, who was the Humanities topper of 2015 in the 12th batch, was ranked 45th, was RPT was a student of Kendriya Vidyalaya, Pangode, in the state capital.
+Agna Cleetus, who hails from the nearby coastal stretch ofValiyathura, was ranked 228.PTI RRT UD SS RAVINDRANATH SS RAVINDRANATH

 ALSO READ